zero-plusplus/vscode-operate-from-autohotkey/README.md

 The biggest advantage of this extension would be the ability to directly execute commands that do not have a shortcut key set.
 Setting shortcut keys can be very tedious, as they must not conflict with other keys.
 Moreover, there are a surprisingly large number of commands for which no shortcuts have been set.

-**Note that only allowed commands (by default, only those provided by this extension) will be executed.**

 # Installation
 1. Install [AutoHotkey](https://www.autohotkey.com/)